-Carver ended fiscal 2019 with a net loss of \$5.9 million, compared to net income of \$5.4 million for the prior year period.
-The significant change in results of operations was primarily driven by lower non-interest income and net interest income in the current year compared to the prior year.
-The prior year results included a \$9.6 million gain recognized from the sale and leaseback transaction on the Company's Harlem headquarters location.
-Net interest income was lower due to the decrease in the Bank's loan portfolio as it reduced the concentration level of commercial real estate loans based on regulatory guidance.
+Carver ended fiscal 2020 with a net loss of \$5.4 million, compared to net loss of \$5.9 million for the prior year period.
+The change in our results of operations was primarily driven by decreases in non-interest expense.
+Tight control over discretionary expenses offset the year-to-date period declines in interest and non-interest income and in provisions versus recoveries regarding the allowance for loan losses.
 The business climate continues to present significant challenges as banks continue to absorb heightened regulatory costs and compete for limited loan demand.
 Carver continues to focus on diversifying its loan portfolio with C&I lending to local small businesses and strives to generate new loan production and to purchase loans at suitable prices.